 5. Develop a healthier relationship with your phone

-So many people just get sucked into their phones or other devices, letting this object take over their time, headspace, and even emotions (take the smartphone quiz).
+So many people just get sucked into their phones or other devices, letting this object take over their time, headspace, and even emotions.
 It's no wonder we have such a hard time building new skills these days when our attention is being eaten by tech.

 That's why it's so important to outsmart your smartphone—to learn how to use you tech in ways that are good for you instead of bad for you.